pedrollamas/Star_wars_pygame/README.md

 ## Description
 This is an arcade-style game 🕹️ created with ![Pygame](https://img.shields.io/badge/Pygame-%23FFCA1C?style=for-the-badge&logo=pygame&logoColor=white).
 You can play 1️⃣ 🆚 1️⃣ with a friend using the same keyboard.

-I used Tech with Tim tutorial and use it as a base, here is the link https://www.youtube.com/watch?v=jO6qQDNa2UY
+I used Tech with Tim tutorial and used it as a base, here is the link https://www.youtube.com/watch?v=jO6qQDNa2UY

 Each player has 10 lives ♥️ and will take on the role of either Han Solo or a Stormtrooper.